Four years after World War Two, among the ruins of the cities, what can

 This tour really was an adventure.
 For example we traversed the

-→ Bergisches Land, a region with very steep roads.
+→ Bergisches Land, a region with very steep and hilly roads.

-The street downwards from a youth hostel began with a signpost:
+The street downwards the youth hostel began with a signpost:

-"Do not drive on your bicycle!
+"Do not ride on your bicycle!
 Wheel it!
 Very steep road!"

 We did not care, because we trusted our coaster brakes.
 When we arrived